Biden criminal justice plan reverses part of 1994 crime bill

-DES MOINES, Iowa — Joe Biden plans to propose a criminal justice agenda that would reverse key provisions of the 1994 crime bill that he helped write as a senator and that his rivals for the Democratic presidential nomination have blamed for the mass incarceration of racial minorities since then.
+Joe Biden is proposing to reverse several key provisions of the 1994 crime bill he helped write in an acknowledgment that his tough-on-crime positions of the past are at odds with the views of the modern Democratic Party.

-Most notably, the former vice president is endorsing an end to the disparity that placed stricter sentencing terms on offenses involving crack versus powder cocaine as well as an end to the federal death penalty, which the 1994 crime bill authorized as a potential punishment for an increasing number of crimes.
+The former vice president is calling for an end to the disparity that placed stricter sentencing terms on offenses involving crack versus powder cocaine as well as an end to the federal death penalty, which the legislation authorized as a potential punishment for an increasing number of crimes.

-The criminal justice policy, which Biden plans to outline Tuesday during an appearance in New Orleans, comes as he works to reinforce his support among African American voters.
-The timing is important, especially after rival California Sen. Kamala Harris impugned Biden’s civil rights record during last month’s Democratic presidential debates.
-It also comes as Biden prepares for next week’s presidential debates , when he will face Harris and New Jersey Sen. Cory Booker, both of whom have sharply criticized his role in the Clinton-era crime law.
+Biden is the early Democratic front-runner in no small part because of support from black voters who are crucial to winning the party’s presidential nomination.
+But his role in crafting the 1994 crime bill could become a vulnerability.
+Several of his rivals have blamed the crime bill for the mass incarceration of racial minorities over the past two decades.

+He was expected to talk about his criminal justice reform proposal at a speech Tuesday in New Orleans, but he didn’t do so.
+He is scheduled to be in Detroit on Wednesday for the NAACP national convention.

+Biden’s moves could be an attempt to blunt fellow White House contenders Kamala Harris and Cory Booker, who have escalated their critiques of the former vice president’s handling of race in recent weeks.
+All three candidates will share a stage at next week’s presidential debate.

-Biden campaign chairman Cedric Richmond called the plan “the most forward-leaning criminal justice policy proposed.”
+Cedric Richmond, Biden’s campaign chairman, called the plan “the most forward-leaning criminal justice policy proposed.”
 Richmond, a Louisiana representative and former public defender, praised it for building on Virginia Democratic Rep. Bobby Scott’s SAFE Justice Act, which would reserve prison space for violent offenders and offer a wider range of non-prison sentencing alternatives.
 Scott’s bipartisan bill is co-sponsored by other members of the Congressional Black Caucus.

 By building on Scott’s bill, Biden, who represented Delaware in the U.S. Senate for decades, is moving significantly to the left but not quite as far as endorsing the type of sweeping overhaul championed by Booker.
 Booker unveiled a proposal this year that would go beyond the criminal justice measure that President Donald Trump signed into law last year by slashing mandatory minimum sentences.